livecomsjournal/livecomsjournal.github.io/_author_instructions/01_policies.md

 # Updating LiveCoMS Articles

-A unique aspect of LiveCoMS is article versions, where new, updated versions of articles can be re-reviewed and treated as new publications.
+A unique aspect of LiveCoMS is article versioning.
+New versions of manuscripts can be submitted for peer review, to be treated as new publications, with new DOI’s.
+Authors are therefore encouraged to involve the community in reviewing, improving, and (if warranted) expanding their work, with comments and responses done via the GitHub issue tracker.

+We understand that in the evolving lifetime of such a perpetual article, there may be changes in authorship.
+Our principle is that participants (e.g. new authors, people providing feedback) should receive credit for their contributions.
+A complete description of LiveCoMS policies for publication credit can be found in the [guide for writing an article for LiveCoMS](https://livecomsjournal.github.io/).

 Once peer reviewed, articles receive new [digital object identifiers (DOIs)](https://www.doi.org/) and are published on the LiveCoMS site as new versions.
 This allows authors to receive credit for ongoing work they do on their articles.

 Authors are encouraged to make updates to articles in their GitHub repositories as frequently as warranted.
-However, release of new peer-reviewed versions via LiveCoMS is warranted only when changes become particularly extensive or important, and authors must justify why a peer-reviewed update is needed.
-As a rough guide, versioning should typically be done no more frequently than every 12 months.
+When the author feels the article is sufficiently different from a previously published LiveCoMS article, they can submit a new version for publication.
+A description of the versioning process can be found in the guide for writing an article for LiveCoMS.
+Release of new peer-reviewed versions via LiveCoMS is warranted only when changes become particularly extensive or important, and authors must justify why a peer-reviewed update is needed.
+As a rough guide, versioning should typically be done no more frequently than every 12-24 months.

 The review process for an update to a LiveCoMS article is similar to the review process for the initial version.
 Important additional review criteria for a revision will include whether or not issues the community raised on the article's issue tracker were responded to, and whether the revision includes sufficient new material.